fogbender/supafana/README.md

 #### Grafana instance internals

-Internally, each Grafana instance runs on a NixOS VM, which, in turns, runs the `supafana-grafana` container as a `podman-grafana` systemd service.
+Internally, each Grafana instance runs on a NixOS VM, which, in turn, runs the `supafana-grafana` container as a `podman-grafana` systemd service.

 To examine the service, use systemd commands:

-- `systmectl status podman-grafana`
+- `systemctl status podman-grafana`
 - `journalctl -u podman-grafana`

 To get into a Grafana container, run `podman exec`: